brettdavies/AiAiO/Documentation/tasks/slice8.md

 ## Project Completion

-Once Slice 8 is done, AiAiO’s MVP is officially **deployable**.
-Further slices can add advanced face-blurring or more sophisticated AI features, but at this point, the vertical slices needed to cover the “creator workflow” are complete.
+Once Slice 8 is done, AiAiO's MVP is officially **deployable**.
+Further slices can add advanced face-blurring or more sophisticated AI features, but at this point, the vertical slices needed to cover the "creator workflow" are complete.